Wood burning stoves: what you need to know

 Article 3 of 7

-Log burner, multi-fuel stove, wood pellet stove – we talk you through the differences between the three main types of stove to help you to choose the right one for your home.
+Log burners, multi-fuel stoves and wood pellet stoves – we talk you through the differences between the three main types of stove to help you to choose the right one for your home.

 Most people think of burning wood in a stove, but if you have a multi-fuel stove you can also burn other fuels such as coal.
-When we surveyed Which? members who own a stove*, 46% said they have a wood-burning stove, and 54% have a multi-fuel stove.
+When we surveyed Which? members who own a stove*, 46% said that they have a wood-burning stove and 54% have a multi-fuel stove.

-Once you're ready to go ahead and buy, visit our page on buying a stove to see our full advice guide and to download our handy checklist.
+Once you're ready to buy, visit our page on buying a stove to see our full advice guide and to download our handy checklist.
 It includes information on the key factors you need to consider when buying a stove, important installation advice and tips on using it.

 You can also visit our wood-burning stove reviews to find out how stove owners rated big-name brands on key factors, such as quality and value for money.
 Two brands got a maximum of five stars for all but one area and fantastic customer scores of 94% and 90%.

-There are a huge range of stove brands, such as Stovax, Clearview, Morso, Charnwood and Jotul, and a variety of and designs.
+There are a huge range of stove brands, such as Clearview, Charnwood, Hunter, Morso and Stovax, and a variety of designs.
 Here are some of the types, styles and brands of stoves available, from modern pellet stoves to traditional wood-burning stoves.

-There are differences in the way these fuels burn, and not all multi-fuel stoves are optimised for burning all compatible fuels with equal efficiency.
+Because there are differences in the way these fuels burn, not all multi-fuel stoves are optimised for burning all compatible fuels with equal efficiency.

 How different fuels burn on a multi-fuel stove

-To burn efficiently, coal needs air to reach it from below.
+To burn efficiently, smokeless coal or mineral fuels needs air to reach it from below.
 Multi-fuel stoves have a grate for the fuel to sit on, making them ideal for coal.
 Some also have a riddling plate that allows you to remove any ash that's built up, letting more air through from underneath.

-However, if you want to burn both types of fuel, and especially if you think you may not have regular access to one, then go for a multi-fuel stove.
+If you want to burn both types of fuel, and especially if you think you may not have regular access to one, then go for a multi-fuel stove with this new technology.